Program Mission

 - SLO10: Students will possess the competencies necessary to apply relevant research to their clinical practice and to evaluate their own effectiveness as therapists.

-- SLO11: Students will complete an original thesis research project.
+- SLO11: Students will complete a capstone research project or an original thesis research project.

 Diversity, Equity, Inclusion, Social Justice